 Concrete masonry is selected by builders desiring to provide economical, comfortable housing for residents.
 Residents appreciate the many properties of concrete masonry that provide comfort and safety.
-The most notable properties are fire resistance, low sound transmission and low energy costs for heating and cooling.
+The most notable properties are fire resistance and low sound transmission.

 Owners appreciate the low cost of building with concrete masonry as compared with other building materials.
 Another benefit is the extremely low cost of maintenance, especially when using architectural concrete masonry.
 The adaptability of concrete masonry permits varying design preferences for the same building system.